JayanthKrishnan/voting-system-using-blockchain/README.md

-## SET UP INSTRUCTIONS
-### Project demo video link
+#### Setting up environment
-Open ganache and select quick start ethereum.
+Open ganache and select quick start ethereum or Open ganache and select workspace ethereum for permanent set of ethereum.

 Open your browser and configure metamask.
 Create a wallet and store your```Secret Recovery Phrase``` in a safe place.